MattyMcHatty/co2become_one/README.md

 <li>submit values for various aspects of their lifestyle (e.g. diet, commute,
 recycling and heating routine, holiday habits, etc) and view their CO2 footprint.
-You'll need to create your own (simple) tested model to calculate this. to update the values to see the effect on their CO2 footprint. view the CO2 footprint result in a visually interesting way.
+You'll need to create your own (simple) tested model to calculate this.
+<li>update the values to see the effect on their CO2 footprint.
+<li>view the CO2 footprint result in a visually interesting way.

 # Extensions

-A page that shows a world with and without responsible carbon footprint management.
+<li>A page that shows a world with and without responsible carbon footprint management.
-Multiple ways to display the data
+<li>Multiple ways to display the data
-Can delete a user’s data.
+<li>Can delete a user’s data.
-An interesting error page.
+<li>An interesting error page.

 ------------------------------------------------------------